resilient-http/specification/README.md

 When Resilient ask to a discovery server, it should return a valid JSON array of strings which contains a valid URL schema

-URLs could contains paths, but not query params

 ##### Mandatory headers

 ```yaml